shervin31/Data-Structures-and-Algorthms/README.md

-# 🖥️ EEK Course: Data Structures in C
+# Data Structures & Algorithms in C

 This repository contains my work and learning experiences from the **EEK Data Structures in C** course.
 Throughout the semester, I explored the fundamentals of C programming and built a strong foundation in various data structures and algorithms.